 3. Tolerance for Mounting Imperfections

-In practice, perfect alignment between a bearing housing and shaft is difficult and expensive to achieve — especially in field installations, large-frame equipment, or split-housing arrangements.
+In practice, perfect alignment between a bearing housing and shaft is difficult and expensive to achieve, especially in field installations, large-frame equipment, or split-housing arrangements.
 SRBs compensate for initial mounting errors that would immediately compromise a rigid bearing.

-Where Spherical Roller Bearings Perform Best
+Where Are Spherical Roller Bearings Used?

 Mining and Minerals Processing

-Cone crushers, jaw crushers, vibrating screens, and ball mills all generate high radial loads combined with shaft deflection and severe contamination.
+Cone crushers, jaw crushers, vibrating screens, and ball mills generate high radial loads combined with shaft deflection and severe contamination.
 SRBs are the standard bearing type for these machines.
 Enhanced sealing options (contact seals or labyrinth seals) protect against the fine particulate and moisture that destroy bearings in mineral processing environments.

 Steel and Rolling Mills